Cucumber-Diseases/cucumber-diseases.github.io/docs/smells/001-missing-then.md

 Essentially, it’s like having a test case without an assertion in your test suite.

 ## Impact
+!!! bug "Missing System Validation"
-* Without assertions, your scenarios may not effectively validate the system’s behavior.
+    Without assertions, your scenarios may not effectively validate the system’s behavior.

-* Unverified steps can lead to false positives (where a scenario passes even if it shouldn’t).
+!!! bug "Makes BDD Irrelevant"
-* It undermines the purpose of behavior-driven development (BDD) because the scenarios don’t provide meaningful feedback.
+    It undermines the purpose of behavior-driven development (BDD) because the scenarios don’t provide meaningful feedback.

+!!! danger "False-Positives"
+    Unverified steps can lead to false positives (where a scenario passes even if it shouldn’t).

 ## Your task
 Identify all steps within your Gherkin scenarios that lack assertions.
 Then, choose one of these steps to implement the missing assertion.